rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And if the Lord had not cut short the days, no human being would be saved.
 But for the sake of the elect, whom he chose, he shortened the days. ^1320

-And then if anyone says to you, Look, here is the Christ! or Look, there he is! do not believe it. ^1321
+And then if anyone says to you, 'Look, here is the Christ!' or 'Look, there he is!' do not believe it. ^1321

-For false christs and false prophets will arise and perform signs and wonders, to lead astray, if possible, the elect. ^1322
+False christs and false prophets will arise and perform signs and wonders, to lead astray, if possible, the elect. ^1322

 But be on guard; I have told you all things beforehand. ^1323